-All of them have confidentiality agreements barring Google, YouTube's parent company, from revealing their participation to the public, a Google representative told The Daily Caller on Thursday.
+All of them have confidentiality agreements barring Google, YouTube's parent company, from revealing their participation to the public, a Google

 A handful of groups, including the Anti-Defamation League and No Hate Speech, a European organization focused on combatting intolerance, have chosen to go public with their participation in the program, but the vast majority have stayed hidden behind the confidentiality agreements.
 Most groups in the program don't want to be publicly associated with it, according to the Google spokesperson, who spoke only on background.